 The basis for the method is a scheme for sampling the model parameters, one at a time, from distributions around baseline sets, and testing the effects on the performance of the model against some criterion.
-In this case, the criterion is the likelihood of the observational data on the state of the ecosystem that are used as the target for parameter optimization in the various simulated annealing functions supplied with the package.
+The criterion can be the likelihood of the observational data on the state of the ecosystem that are used as the target for parameter optimization in the various simulated annealing functions supplied with the package, or any one of a range of model outputs (selected by the argument outID).

 The process requires an initial set of parameters for the model.
 We refer to this as the 'parent' parameter set.
-It is recommended that this should be the parameters producing the maximum likelihood of the observational target data (as estimated by e.g. the e2e_optimize_eco() function).
-The MODEL_SETUP.csv file in the folder /Models/Modelname/Modelvariant/ should be configured to point to the relevant files, and then loaded with the e2e_read() function.
+It is recommended that this should be the parameters producing the maximum likelihood of the observational target data (as estimated by e.g. the e2e\optimize\eco() function).
+The MODEL\SETUP.csv file in the folder /Models/Modelname/Modelvariant/ should be configured to point to the relevant files, and then loaded with the e2e\read() function.